-Cold sores are small fluid-filled blisters that appear on the skin, usually on the lips, chin, cheeks, or in the nostrils.
-Some people have no symptoms from the infection; others develop painful and unsightly cold sores that last for a week or more.
+Cold sores are small fluid-filled blisters that appear on the skin, usually on the lips, chin, cheeks or in the nostrils.
+They are caused by a very common viral infection.

-- Cold sores are caused by infection with the herpes simplex virus.
+- Cold sores are caused by the herpes simplex virus.

-- Infection is very common and easily passed from person to person by close personal contact.
+- Infection is very common and is easily passed from person to person by close physical contact.

-- A burning sensation is often present just before the skin lesions develop.
+- A tingling or burning sensation is often present just before cold sores develop.

-- Medicines can relieve some of the pain and discomfort associated with the sores.
+- Medicines can relieve some of the pain and discomfort.

 The initial infection